NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     To use a nondefault port for DNS communication append ``'@'`` with the port number.
-    You can append a ``'#'`` and a name, then AXFR over TLS can be used and the tls authentication certificates will be checked with that name.
+    You can append a ``'#'`` and a name, then AXFR over TLS can be used and the TLS authentication certificates will be checked with that name.
     If you combine the ``'@'`` and ``'#'``, the ``'@'`` comes first.
-    If you point it at another Unbound instance, it would not work because that does not support AXFR/IXFR for the zone, but if you used **url:** to download the zonefile as a text file from a webserver that would work.
+    If you point it at another Unbound instance, it would not work because that does not support AXFR/IXFR for the zone, but if you used :ref:`url:<unbound.conf.auth.url>` to download the zonefile as a text file from a webserver that would work.
     If you specify the hostname, you cannot use the domain from the zonefile, because it may not have that when retrieving that data, instead use a plain IP address to avoid a circular dependency on retrieving that IP address.